jguzauckas/java-10-1_2-recursion/0. Notes/notes.md

 Binary search is a powerful tool because it often works better than other searching algorithms (like linear search).

+[Here](https://www.cs.usfca.edu/~galles/visualization/Search.html) is a great tool that visualizes a binary search on smaller and larger datasets to get a better idea of how they work.
+Play around with it by entering the search target in the top left, and turning down the animation speed slider at the bottom.

 Advanced Note: The maximum iterations it takes for binary search to find is equal to the log base `2` of the size of the dataset (rounded up) plus `1`.
 This data set had `31` values, and log base `2` of `31` rounded up is `5`, and plus `1` is `6`.
 You can see above that we had a worst-case scenario value in the example, since it ultimately called the method `6` times.
 Our example earlier was a better scenario, where we only called it `3` times.

 ---